Anna Dementyeva: 2011

 In February, Dementyeva became Russian all-around national champion.
-She performed consistently well in all four disciplines, scoring 15.100 on floor (the highest mark on that even among her teammates), 14.650 on the uneven bars, 14.350 on the beam, and 13.950 on the vault, resulting in an overall score of 58.050.
-Next, Dementyeva competed at the Bercy World Cup (French International) where she won bronze medal on beam and on floor.
+She performed consistently well in all four disciplines, scoring 15.100 on floor exercise (the highest mark on that even among her teammates), 14.650 on uneven bars, 14.350 on balance beam, and 13.950 on vault, resulting in an overall score of 58.050.
+Next Dementyeva competed at the Bercy World Cup (French International) where she won bronze medal on balance beam and floor exercise.

 In April, Dementyeva went to Berlin for the European Championships where she won gold in the all-around with a score of 57.475.
 The favourite going into the all-around event was Dementyeva's teammate Aliya Mustafina, but Mustafina injured her left knee on the vault during the first rotation and had to withdraw.
 In winning the competition, Dementyeva obtained the highest score on beam (15.150), the second highest on floor (14.475 - behind Diana Chelaru), and the third on uneven bars (14.250), and scored 13.600 on vault.
 These scores gave her an overall of 57.475 (0.775 ahead of second placed Elisabeth Seitz).
 In the event finals Dementyeva went on to win a second gold medal on beam (with a score of 15.350).
 She also placed fourth on the uneven bars and seventh in the floor exercise.
-Coach Alexander Alexandrov said of Dementyeva's win in the European all-around, "There isn't a bigger workaholic on the team; she trains the hardest.
-Maybe she still doesn't have the most difficult routines, but she is an example for the whole team.
-Nobody equals her when it comes to hard work.
-Thanks to this, she managed to become European champion.
-It's nice when athletes achieve everything thanks to their hard work."

 At the Moscow World Cup event in May, Dementyeva was in dominant form, winning gold medals in the floor exercise and on the beam.
 She also won silver on the uneven bars.
 In July, coach Alexandrov confirmed that the focus was now firmly on upgrading Dementyeva's routines to make her more competitive at the 2011 World Championships and the 2012 Summer Olympics.
 Alexandrov stated: "Let’s wait and see.
 I did not know she could win Europeans.
 And she got on beam and got the highest score right off and was a point ahead of everyone on one event.
 She needs to improve her vault and if she does then she can be competitive.
 She has a good beam routine, even though you can always fall on beam, but for the all-around she has a very high difficulty score.
 And we are still trying to add difficulty to her programme".